 I briefly want to mention the environmental role of the furniture industry and the important part it can play in our economy to reduce waste.
 It is said that the upholstery industry never dies; it always recovers.
 As we move from a throwaway society back to one that recycles and, thanks to Kirstie Allsopp, upcycles, that sentiment has perhaps never been truer.
 Once again, people are looking for something that is either bespoke or a quality piece of furniture that stands out from the crowd and lasts forever, or they want to restore a much-loved piece of furniture.
 The Government should capitalise on this shifting trend and work with the industry to encourage even more people to reuse and recycle a quality British piece of furniture rather than opt for a disposable flat-pack alternative.

 It would be remiss of me to make a speech substantively about Long Eaton and not mention HS2.
 As the House might know, Long Eaton is the town most affected already by HS2, which in turn puts at risk a number of the historical upholstery firms to which I have previously referred and the homes of many of their employees, who will have to be relocated to make way for the rail line.
-The working draft environmental statements on phase 2B of the line identifies that 1,004 jobs could be displaced or lost along the Ratcliffe-on-Soar to Long Eaton section of the route.
+The working draft environmental statements on phase 2b of the line identify that 1,004 jobs could be displaced or lost along the Ratcliffe-on-Soar to Long Eaton section of the route.

 I made it clear in my response to the recent public consultation that it is unacceptable for any jobs to be lost because of HS2, but that need not be the case should the process for relocating displaced businesses be managed professionally.
 Given the unique nature of the upholstery industry in Long Eaton, displaced manufacturers must be relocated in the NG10 postcode area.
 The highly skilled workforce, many of whom live alongside the current factories in a true working town, must be able to access any new premises with ease.
 It is incumbent on both HS2 Ltd and the Government to use their discretionary powers of compulsory purchase ahead of Royal Assent to allow manufacturers to account for that in their forward business planning, and to allow for a smooth transition from their current location to a new one.